-BC Club Challenge Provincial Championship shall be an open entry Women's and Men's championship consisting of a triple knockout preliminary round format and a playoff format that is based upon the total number of entries (see chart rule 8G of the 2023 Curl BC General Rules for playoff formats on field sizes).
-Teams will play 8-end games.
+Club Championship The BC Club Championships shall be a 6-day open entry Women's and Men's championship taking place in McArthur Island, Kamloops from March 5-10, 2024 consisting of a preliminary round and playoff draw format determined by Curl BC that is based upon the total number of entries. (see chart under rule 8G of the 2023 Curl BC General Rules for playoff formats based on field sizes).
+Teams will play 8-end games, 30 minutes thinking time.